PacificBiosciences/FALCON/docs/pipeline.rst

 Once the database has been created and partitioned according to the parameters set in your :ref:`fc_run.cfg <configuration>`, an all vs all comparison of the reads must be performed.
 Accordingly, due to the all vs all nature of the search this is the most time consuming step in the assembly process.
-To walk through the actual steps of this part of the pipeline you should take a look at `0-rawreads/prepare_rdb.sub.sh`.
+To walk through the actual steps of this part of the pipeline you should take a look at ``0-rawreads/prepare_rdb.sub.sh``.
 Essentially it consists of running:

-1. :ref:`fasta2DB <fasta2DB>` to format the database
+1. :ref:`fasta2DB <dazzfasta2DB>` to format the database
-2. :ref:`DBsplit <DBsplit>` to partition the database
+2. :ref:`DBsplit <dazzDBsplit>` to partition the database
-3. :ref:`HPC.daligner <HPC.daligner>` to generate the :ref:`daligner` commands necessary for all-vs-all comparison
+3. :ref:`HPC.daligner <dazzHPC.daligner>` to generate the :ref:`daligner` commands necessary for all-vs-all comparison

 After overlaps have been detected, you will be left with many ``job_*`` directories full of alignment files ``*.las`` containing the information about the overlaps.
 After merging the alignment files (see ``m_*`` directories), the